-The total number of sexual assault-related arrest charges flagged for domestic violence that led to sexual assault-related convictions increased from one in CY 2002 to five in CY 2011.
-In most years during this time, there were fewer than 10 arrests for sexual assault flagged for domestic violence that resulted in a conviction for sexual assault except for CY 2010 when there was a total of eighteen flagged arrest offenses that led to sexual assault-related convictions.
-Over the ten-year period, fourteen arrest charges related to sexual assault that were flagged for domestic violence resulted in convictions for aggravated assault, sexual conduct with a minor, child molestation, kidnapping, and sexual abuse.
+The total number of sexual assault-related arrest charges flagged for domestic violence that led to sexual assault-related convictions fluctuated, but generally increased, from seven in CY 2003 to 11 in CY 2012.
+During most of the time period examined, there were fewer than ten arrest charges for sexual assault flagged for domestic violence that resulted in convictions for sexual assault-related charges.
+The exceptions are for CY 2010 and CY 2012 when there were a total of 18 and 11 flagged arrest charges that led to sexual assault-related convictions, respectively.
+Over the ten-year period, 13 arrest charges related to sexual assault that were flagged for domestic violence resulted in convictions for aggravated assault, sexual conduct with a minor, child molestation, kidnapping, and sexual abuse.

-In CY 2002, five arrest charges (18.5 percent) for sexual assault-related offenses flagged for domestic violence were missing case disposition information in the ACCH as of January 2013.
-Arrest charges missing disposition information fell to a low of three (9.1 percent) in CY 2007 before increasing to 25 (38.5 percent) in CY 2011.
+Of the total 436 sexual assault-related arrest charges flagged for domestic violence from CY 2003 to CY 2012, 97 (22.2 percent) were missing disposition information in the ACCH.
+In CY 2012, 35 (45.5 percent) arrest charges were missing disposition information in the ACCH.
 Again, the increase in missing disposition information in later years may be due to the limited time allowed for disposition completion compared to earlier years.

-Sexual Assault and Violent Sexual Assault Offender Characteristics
+Sexual Assault-Related Offender Characteristics

-Data was also compiled on the gender, race, and age of sexual assault, sexual assault involving a spouse, and violent sexual assault arrestees from CY 2002 to CY 2011 (Tables 5, 6, and 7).
+Data was also compiled on the gender, race, and age of sexual assault, sexual assault involving a spouse, and violent sexual assault arrestees from CY 2003 to CY 2012 (Tables 5, 6, and 7).
 According to the arrest data available in the ACCH, an overwhelming majority of arrestees were male.
-At least 98.0 percent of sexual assault arrestees were male during each year of the study period (Table 5).
+At least 98.0 percent of sexual assault-related arrestees were male during each year of the study period.

-The Federal Bureau of Investigation reporting guidelines require states to collect information on race according to the following categories: white/Caucasian, black, American Indian/Alaskan Native, Asian/Pacific Islander, and unknown.
+DPS adheres to the National Crime Information Center (NCIC) guidelines for racial categories in the ACCH.
+The Federal Bureau of Investigation's NCIC reporting guidelines require states to collect information on race according to the following categories: white/Caucasian, black, American Indian/Alaskan Native, Asian/Pacific Islander, and unknown.
 Guidance is provided to states to record individuals of Latino ethnicity within an available racial category that best represents the arrestee.
 In other words, the data in the ACCH does not provide detail regarding the ethnicity of arrestees.

-White/Caucasian sexual assault arrestees made up between 75.8 and 81.8 percent of all sexual assault arrestees from CY 2002 to CY 2011 (Table 5).
-Black arrestees ranged from a low of 11.2 percent in CY 2009 to a high of 18.8 percent in CY 2011.
+White/Caucasian sexual assault arrestees made up between 72.4 and 81.7 percent of all sexual assault arrestees from CY 2003 to CY 2012 (Table 5).
+Black arrestees ranged from a low of 11.3 percent in CY 2009 to a high of 19.3 percent in CY 2011.
 American Indian/Alaskan Natives ranged from a low of 4.8 percent of arrestees in CY 2006 to a high of 8.1 percent in CY 2007.
 Asian/Pacific Islanders ranged from a low of 0.3 percent of arrestees in CY 2005 to a high of 1.7 percent in CY 2006 and each year 1.0 percent or less of arrestees were of "unknown" race.